 - It's super slow.
 It takes an entire second to retrieve one element from a standard uboone reco file.
 That's comperable to, say, reading all hits.

-#3 Updated by Kyle Knoepfel about 1 year ago
+#3 Updated by Kyle Knoepfel over 1 year ago

 Thanks for your response.
 Although I agree with some of your concerns, it's unlikely we'll be able to change the current design for the following reasons: